 Loss of libido is a big fear for many men—and their partners.
 Decreased sex drive has all sorts of repercussions.
 It can lead to strained relationships, loss of self-esteem and even depression.
-Determining the cause of reduced sexual desire is the first step towards recovering a healthy sex life.
+Determining the cause of reduced sexual desire is the first step toward recovering a healthy sex life.

 Low Testosterone and Libido

 Unlike women, healthy men don’t experience the rapid drop in sex hormones that accompanies female menopause.
 Men do, however, produce fewer hormones over time.
 Testosterone levels begin to drop two to three percent each year after a man turns 30.
 This is sometimes referred to as andropause or male menopause.
 By age 50, thirty-four percent of men have low testosterone, and about half of men have low levels by age 80.

 These low testosterone levels may cause or contribute to erectile dysfunction, decreased vitality, decreased muscle mass, increased body fat and osteoporosis.
 There’s controversy over whether testosterone replacement can help, but fortunately, even with reduced levels of testosterone, most men are usually able to enjoy active sex lives.

 Other Causes of Low Libido

 While testosterone is crucial for sexual performance, low hormone levels are not the only cause of sexual dysfunction in men.
 There are many other causes, which include chronic conditions like diabetes and depression, as well as certain medications.